byrnereese/mt-plugin-unrecognizedtags/README.md

 # Unrecognized Tags

-The UnrecognizedTags plugin is a tool for identifying all tags in use across all templates system-wide that Movable Type does not recognize.
+The Unrecognized Tags plugin is a tool for identifying all tags in use across all templates system-wide that Movable Type does not recognize.

 ## Overview